LHNCBC/r-snippets-bmi/CTG/sharing/readme.md

-# Analysis of sharing a IPD at ClinicalTrials.gov
+# Analysis of sharing de-identified IPD data at ClinicalTrials.gov

 Study repository with supporting data and materials.